-If you have 1 day at Epcot, I'd spend the first part of the day in Future World using Epcot touring plans to ride rides, and then use the last part of the day for Food and Wine Festival activities.
+If you have 1 day at Epcot, we recommend that you spend the first part of the day in Future World to ride rides, and then use the last part of the day for Food and Wine Festival activities.

 - Pick up a festival passport so you can apply stickers as you work through the World Showcase

-- Stop by kiosks, enjoying various food and drinks (my preference is to visit the food booths that don’t have a permanent presence in the World Showcase)
+- Stop by kiosks, enjoying various food and drinks (our preference is to visit the food booths that don’t have a permanent presence in the World Showcase)

-- On your way out of Epcot, stop by the Festival Center to pick up any merchandise or wines that you’d like to take home with you
+- On your way out of Epcot, stop by a booth to pick up any festival merchandise you’d like to take home as a souvenir

 Get the map!